 - Use Inbox Preview to see how your email renders across 50+ different email clients.

-- Send Now or schedule the email to send In the future.
+- Click Send Now or Schedule the email to send in the future.

-Pages are built using Modern Editor and will be hosted by WordFly.
-There's an option to integrate your Pages responses with Tessitura.
+- Pages are built using Modern Editor and are hosted by WordFly.
+You can choose to integrate your Pages responses with Tessitura.

 Your subscribers exist in WordFly when you import addresses in lists.
-The first time an address is imported a Subscriber profile is created for the subscriber.
+A Subscriber profile is created for each address that is imported.

 Use Subscriber Insights to view and export data around subscriber list growth, email clients, and subscriber engagement.

 Subscribers can be imported under Subscribers > Lists or when you are working in an email campaign under the Subscribers tab.
 A subscriber list is the list of people you are sending your email campaign to.
-There are a few options for importing your list.
+There are three options for importing:

-- Import a CRM list.
-(Ex, Tessitura List Manager list or Extraction; or, a Centaman list).
+- Import a CRM list (e.g., Tessitura List Manager list or Extraction; or a Centaman list)

-Once your list is imported, you’ll be taken to the List Summary which shows the current state of your list, subscriber issues, and the number of people who will receive your campaign.
+After your list is imported, the List Summary shows the current state of your list, subscriber issues, and the number of people who will receive your campaign.